spectral-compute/scale-docs/docs/manual/troubleshooting.md

 ## wave64 issues

-All current NVIDIA GPU have a warp size of 32, so many CUDA programs are written in a way that assumes this is always the case.
+All current NVIDIA GPUs have a warp size of 32, so many CUDA programs are written in a way that assumes this is always the case.

 Some AMD GPUs have a warp size of 64, which can cause problems for CUDA code